Advancing the Business Case for Diversity and Inclusion

 This event is now closed.

-We are delighted to announce details of our Chambers Diversity Best Practice Seminar, in association with Baker Botts.
+Thank you to all those that attended our Chambers Diversity Best Practice Seminar, in association with Baker Botts.

-The seminar takes place on Wednesday, October 28, at the Yale Club, New York, USA
+The seminar took place on Wednesday, October 28, at the Yale Club, New York, USA

-New York, 2 hours Ethics (transitional and non-transitional); California, 2 hours Elimination of Bias (participatory) will be offered.
+New York, 2 hours Ethics (transitional and non-transitional); California, 2 hours Elimination of Bias (participatory) was offered.

-The event is free of charge for corporate counsel.
+The event was free of charge for corporate counsel.

 8.00am - 8.30am: Breakfast and Registration